jrootham/graphql-errors/README.md

 # GraphQL Errors

 When an error occurs when processing GraphQL queries, [graphql-js](https://github.com/graphql/graphql-js) sends the complete error message to the client with the response.
 In most cases, sending error messages to the client without supervision is not recommended.
 The `graphql-errors` module fixes this issue by masking error messages sent to the client.
-This module intercepts GraphQL error messages and replaces them with `"internal error"`.
+This module intercepts GraphQL error messages extended from Error and replaces them with `"internal error"`.
+Error messages extended from UserError are sent as written,

 ``` javascript
 var express = require('express');